kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 ## Task 1: Create a workspace

+In this task, you will create a new workspace that serves as a collaborative environment for managing datasets, reports, dashboards, and other related resources.
+The workspace will act as a centralized location where you and your team can securely store, organize, and share content, enabling better collaboration and streamlined access for reporting and analytics.

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.

 1. Open the Edge browser and sign in to [Microsoft Fabric](https://app.fabric.microsoft.com) at `https://app.fabric.microsoft.com`.